Donach/rust-playground/lesson-15-playground/README.md

 # How to run
 ## Client
-`cargo run --bin client <hostname> <port>`
+`cargo run --bin client <hostname> <port> <uid>`

 ## Server
 `cargo run --bin server <hostname> <port>`

-You can omit both hostname and port for each application, as it will default to running locally on port 11111.
+You can omit all arguments for each application, as it will default to running locally on port 11111, and client would generate a new UID.

+# Install sqlx-cli
+`cargo install sqlx-cli`

+# In case you deleted db, create it with
+`cargo sqlx database create`

 # Sending data from client to server
 ## Message